The Group of Disjoint 2-Spheres in 4-Space: Unlinking Theorems

 Each self-intersection of $W$ gives rise to a self-intersection in any parallel copy of $W$ and a pair of intersections between the two parallel copies of $W$ which are part of the Whitney bubble.
 Moreover, if $W$ is $n$-twisted, then there will be $n$ additional intersections between the two parallel copies of $W$.

-\begin{defi} An immersed (possibly twisted) Whitney disk or accessory disk on $f$ whose interior is disjoint from $f$ is said to be \emph{cleanly immersed}. \end{defi} This leads to natural generalizations of Whitney spheres and accessory spheres: In section~\ref{subsec:w-sphere-and-a-spheres-local-coordinates} the pre-Whitney and pre-accessory spheres are supported near $f$, so the constructions of Whitney spheres and accessory spheres in sections~\ref{subsubsec:w-sphere-revisit} and~\ref{subsubsec:accessory-sphere-revisit} can be carried out using cleanly immersed Whitney disks and accessory disks which are not necessarily standard.
-From now on we take this more general definition of \emph{Whitney spheres} and \emph{accessory spheres}.
+\begin{defi} An immersed (possibly twisted) Whitney disk or accessory disk on $f$ whose interior is disjoint from $f$ is said to be \emph{cleanly immersed}. \end{defi} This leads to natural generalizations of Whitney spheres and accessory spheres: In sections~\ref{sec:w-sphere-revisit} and~\ref{sec:accessory-sphere-revisit} the pre-Whitney and pre-accessory spheres are supported near $f$, so the constructions of Whitney spheres and accessory spheres described there can be carried out using cleanly immersed Whitney disks and accessory disks which are not necessarily standard. \textbf{From now on we take this more general definition of \emph{Whitney spheres} and \emph{accessory spheres}.}

 \begin{remnn} See \cite{COP} for alternative constructions of Whitney spheres and accessory spheres in the complements of immersed disks in the $4$--ball, with applications to classical knot invariants. \end{remnn}